project-hadron/hadron-asset-bank/README.md

-# discovery-asset-bank
+# hadron-asset-bank
-A repository bank for discovery assets such as data and Hadron/AI-STAC PM Contracts
+A repository bank for Project Hadron assets